microsoft/azuredevopslabs/labs/devopsserver/livedependencyvalidation/readme.md

     ![](images/004.png)

 1. In this case, we're going to automatically generate a code map and then use that to codify our architecture via the diagram.
-Select **Extensions | Architecture | Generate Code Map for Solution**.
+Select **Architecture | Generate Code Map for Solution**.
 This code map will pull in everything it can about the project and represent it in a diagram so we can easily walk through the de facto dependencies and relationships each component (class, etc) has.

 1. Expand the **PartsUnlimited.dll** component to see the namespaces it contains.